dtrelogan/react-formstate/docs/howItWorks.md

 }
 ```

-upon a call to handleValueChange, the change handler prepares the backing fieldState data for a call to this.setState. for instance, if the value of the name field is updated to an empty string, the following state update occurs:
+the change handler makes an appropriate call to setState. suppose the value of the name field is updated to an empty string:

 ```es6
 this.setState({ 'formState.name': { value: '', validity: 2, message: 'Name is required', isCoerced: true } });
 ```

-you can override the change handler using a simple api to manipulate the fieldState data, honoring immutable state.
+you can override the change handler using a simple api to update (immutable) form state.

 ```es6
 handleNameChange(newValue) {